-Whether you’re looking for outdoor experiences, visiting historic sites, learning about culture, or having a taste of local craft beer, we’ve put together a guide to the top things to do in Port Alberni.
+Whether looking for outdoor experiences, visiting historic sites, learning about culture, or tasting local craft beer, we’ve compiled a guide to the top things to do to make the most of your visit.

-Here are some of the top things to do in Port Alberni and the Alberni Valley on Vancouver Island to take advantage of the breathtaking scenery.
-Be sure to check the bear safety tips at the end of the article to be prepared for you adventures in the this natural wonderland.
+Here are some top things to do in Port Alberni and the Alberni Valley on Vancouver Island to take advantage of the breathtaking scenery.
+Be sure to check the bear safety tips at the end of the article to be prepared for your adventures in this natural wonderland.

 1. Swim in one of the many beautiful lakes in the area

-There are several clear water lakes to have fun at in the Port Alberni Valley.
+There are several clear-water lakes in Port Alberni Valley where you can have fun.
 The two largest lakes are Cameron Lake and Sproat Lake.
-For the more adventurous, seek out some of the many dipping pools found along river and creeks or near the waterfalls listed below.
+For the more adventurous, seek out some of the many dipping pools found along rivers and creeks or near the waterfalls listed below.

 Cameron Lake

-Take a swim or have a picnic at this magnificent fresh water lake.
-Cameron Lake is popular for fishing, canoeing, kayaking, paddleboarding and windsurfing.
+This is my daughter’s favourite lake.
+Take a swim or have a picnic at this magnificent freshwater lake.
+Cameron Lake is popular for fishing, canoeing, kayaking, paddleboarding, and windsurfing.
 The B.C.
-Scientific Cryptozoology Club claims there is a creature looming in the clear waters of Cameron Lake.
+Scientific Cryptozoology Club claims a creature is looming in the clear waters of Cameron Lake.

-Cameron Lake is 15 km east of Port Alberni on Highway #4.
+Cameron Lake is 15 km east of the town on Highway #4.

-Cameron Lake on Vancouver Island near Port Alberni is a great swimming lake.
-Photo: Wendy Nordvik-Carr@
+Cameron Lake on Vancouver Island is a great swimming lake.
+Photo: Wendy Nordvik-Carr@Sproat Lake

 Sproat Lake is a popular spot for locals to swim, dive, windsurf, water ski, fish, canoe or kayak.
 If you are lucky, you will see one of the last remaining famous Martin Mars waterbombers on the lake, once used to help fight forest fires.

-Sproat Lake Provincial Park is located off Highway #4, 13 kms. north of Port Alberni on the road to Pacific Rim National Park.
+Sproat Lake Provincial Park is located off Highway #4, 13 km north of the town, on the road to Pacific Rim National Park.

 Take a self-guided walking tour or book an e-bike tour through the McLean Mill National Historic Site.
-Learn about the history of the logging operation, see the restored sawmill and heritage buildings.
+Learn about the history of the logging operation and see the restored sawmill and heritage buildings.

 The scenic railway is not operating at this time.